-Location: Just 11 miles west of Gila Bend, Arizona lies the Painted Rock Herd Area (HA).
-The region sits just off Interstate 10, 15 miles north of Painted Rock Road.
+Location: The Painted Rock Herd Area (HA) is 11 miles west of Gila Bend, Ariz.
+The region sits just off Interstate 10, 15 miles north on Painted Rock Road.
 The area surrounds the Painted Rocks Reservoir.

-Size: The Herd Area is nearly 38,000 acres of lower Sonoran Desert.
+Size: The HA is nearly 38,000 acres of lower Sonoran Desert habitat.

-Habitat: Broad desert plains are sliced by sandy washes here.
+Habitat: Broad desert plains are sliced by sandy washes.
 Low mountain ranges run across the landscape.
-The vegetation includes palo verde, cacti, creosote bush and sage.
+The vegetation includes paloverde, cactuses, creosote bush and sage.
 The Gila River bisects the northern portion of the HA and is characterized by salt cedar, mesquite, cottonwood and willows.
 Wildlife spotted in the area include desert mule deer, javelina, dove, quail, water fowl and a variety of small mammals, birds, amphibians and reptiles.

 History: The burros living here are probably descendants from pack and work animals that escaped, or were released, into the desert in the late 1800s.

-Management: The BLM Lower Gila Resource Management Plan proposed establishing the Painted Rock Herd Area as a management area.
-Wild Burro populations are managed to maintain a thriving natural ecological balance with other resources.
+Management: The BLM Lower Gila Resource Management Plan proposes establishing the Painted Rock Herd Area as a management area.